 Q. What format should the application follow?

 A. Follow the instructions in the SF424 R&R application guide as modified by the instructions in the FOA.
-In brief, this means that the scientific content of the application will rely mainly on the abstract, facilities and other resources page, biosketch and the six page research strategy, plus details on the involvement of human subjects and vertebrate animals as necessary.
-Avoid duplicating material covered in other sections.
 Do not include lists of publications, except as part of the biosketch, or references as necessary in the Bibliography & References Cited section of the Other Project Information Form.
-Provide current and pending research support information at the time of application using the format typically used for Just-in-Time information.
+Provide all current and pending research support information at the time of application using the format typically used for Just-in-Time information.
 Be sure to distinguish the direct costs per year that support research in the investigator's laboratory from support that goes to other investigators.

 Q. Why is the Research Strategy Section only six pages?

-A. Because of changes in the biosketch, much of the needed information about the recent past research contributions of the investigator can be presented there, rather than in the research plan.
-Also because the goal of RPA is to focus investigator and reviewer attention on the higher level questions about significance and impact of the research program, details in the research plan can be reduced.
+A. Because the goal of RPA is to focus investigator and reviewer attention on the higher level questions about significance and impact of the research program, details in the research plan can be reduced.

 Q. What may I include in the appendix?